cseanburns/research-notebook/source/cv/index.markdown

 ### University of Kentucky, as Assistant Professor

-IS 201/201: General Information Sources, Fall 2013
+IS 201: General Information Sources, Fall 2013
-LIS 601/202: Information Seeking, Fall 2013
+LIS 601: Information Seeking, Fall 2013, Fall 2014
+LIS 603: Management in Library and Information Science, Summer 2014
+LIS 621: Introduction to Information Services, Fall 2014
 LIS 658: Knowledge Management, Spring 2014

 ### University of Missouri, as Course Instructor

 ISLT 7314: Reference Sources and Services, Spring 2012
-ISLT 9420: Information in the Disciplines (Scholarly Communications), Spring 2013
+ISLT 9420: Information in the Disciplines, Spring 2013
 ISLT 9443: Academic Libraries, Fall 2011

 ### University of Missouri, as Graduate Teaching Assistant